bccbass/T1A1/BenjaminCampbell_T1A1.md

 Strings are essential to programming language as they introduce meaning and human readability to code.
 They allow us to store, manipulate and make use of the most familiar and universal type of human communication and expression.

-The **Boolean** is named for English mathematician George Boole.
-4.
-It is used to represent two states: True or False.
+The **Boolean** is named for English mathematician George Boole.$^4$ It is used to represent two states: True or False.
 Booleans are essential in programming as they are the basis of control flow structures and conditional logic.
 They are particularly useful in computer science as their True/False structure is analogous to a computers Binary language: 1 or 0, True or False.$^5$
 A simple example of a boolean used in a control flow:

 ```Python